 - Background: Present the ideas and reasoning behind the proposed research. - Overarching Challenge: State the overarching challenge(s) in breast cancer the proposed research will address.
 Describe how a deep, definitive dive into the overarching challenge(s) or fundamental issue in breast cancer will ask, answer, or address the issue in a manner that has not yet been attempted and will fundamentally and significantly transform and disrupt the current breast cancer landscape. - Central Hypothesis: State the consortium's central hypothesis to be tested. - Projects and Objective: Briefly explain the consortium's proposed projects that will each be led by the Consortium Director and Project Team PIs and explain the objective(s) to be reached by each project.
 Explain how the projects will support the consortium's central hypothesis. - Innovation: Briefly describe how the consortium will change existing paradigms, or develop new paradigms. - Impact: Explain how the consortium will make a transformative impact on the lives of individuals with, and/or at risk for, breast cancer. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
-The lay abstract is used by all reviewers.
+The lay abstract is used by all reviewers, and addresses issues of particular interest to the affected community.
 Abstracts of all funded research projects will be posted publicly.
-Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
-Graphics are not allowed. - Clearly describe the rationale, objectives, and aims of the application in a manner readily understood by readers without a background in science or medicine. - Do not duplicate the technical abstract. - Describe the ultimate applicability and impact of the research. - What overarching challenge(s) in breast cancer will this research address? - How will the consortium change existing paradigms or develop new paradigms? - What types of patients or at-risk individuals will the outcomes of the consortium help, and how will it help them? - What are the potential clinical applications, benefits, and risks? - What is the projected time it may take to achieve a patient-related outcome? - What is the potential transformative impact of this study on individuals with, and/or at risk for, breast cancer?
+Graphics are not allowed.
+Do not duplicate the technical abstract.